siobhanlgorman/After-the-Party/README.md

 ### Future Features
 * The yes/no questions were refactored into one helper function as they were the majority of the input options.
-In the future the functions to check the validity of the three names.
-Currently the player is prevented from entering an empty string or a space and is not able to continue without enterring valid text.
-This would be done in by calling one function for all names.
+In the future the functions to check the validity of the three names could happen through one function.
+Currently the player is prevented from entering an empty string or a space and is not able to continue without entering valid text.
+This could be done in future by calling one function for all names and more characters could be added.
 * More rooms, more weapons/tools and more scenarios for escaping/dying using the different weapons/tools could be added to extend the experience.
 * Ascii art could be added to enhance user experience in particular for the 'You Win' and 'You Die' messages.